View all web browser and mobile devices available in our cloud-based test lab.

 Your designers think about the components of their user interface.
 For example, they think about what a button with a little pencil inside of it does.
 That is, it pops up the Edit dialog box.
 The designers communicate what that button is going to do to the rest of the development team.
 It can then be used by developers to implement the functionality correctly.
 And you can write automated tests to ensure that the button attribute is what it should be.

-This is an important step to automating accessibility testing.
+This is an important step in automating accessibility testing.

 It’s also important to leverage accessibility testing tools.